-The consolidated statement of activities and changes in net assets include a "performance indicator," excess of revenue and other support over expenses.
-Changes, if any, in unrestricted net assets which are excluded from the performance indicator, consistent with industry practice, include contributions of long-lived assets (including contributions with donor restrictions used for the purpose of acquiring long-lived assets) and changes in net unrealized gains or losses on investments.
+The consolidated statements of activities and changes in net assets include a "performance indicator," excess of revenue and other support over expenses.
+Changes, if any, in unrestricted net assets which are excluded from the performance indicator, consistent with industry practice, include contributions of long-lived assets (including contributions with donor restrictions used for the purpose of acquiring long-lived assets), support from the Foundation, and changes in net unrealized gains or losses on investments.